rarrdeguzman/my-react-app/README.md

 ---

 ## 8️⃣ Key Lessons
+**Purpose:** Summarize important takeaways for successfully deploying a React + Vite app with CI/CD.
 1. React + Vite on GitHub Pages:
    - `gh-pages` or GitHub Actions for deployment
    - Correct `base` in `vite.config.js`